 Did you know that this “magical do-over” is completely possible if you own an Indexed Universal Life Insurance policy?
 It’s called the IUL annual reset.

-For example, let’s say that you own an IUL that is linked to the NASDAQ 100.
-During a horrific year, the NASDAQ delivers a significant loss rather than an expected gain and everyone who is directly invested in this index takes a financial beating because of the poor performance during the year.
+For example, let’s say that you own an IUL that is linked to the S&P 500.
+During a horrific year, the market delivers a significant loss rather than an expected gain and everyone who is directly invested in this index takes a financial beating because of the poor performance during the year.

-But what happens if your IUL is linked to the NASDAQ 100 rather than directly invested in it?
+But what happens if your IUL is linked to the S&P 500 rather than directly invested in it?

 What is an Annual Reset?